 Status: Uncommon regular summer visitor statewide (south of dashed line on map).
 Rare casual breeder statewide.
-Rare casual winter visitor statewide.
+Rare regular winter visitor statewide.

 Documentation: Photograph: 11-16 May 1994 Lincoln, Lancaster Co (Gubanyi 1996a).

 Taxonomy: Three subspecies are recognized (Clements et al 2016): mearnsi of the southwest US and western Mexico, asiatica of the southern US to Nicaragua and the West Indies, and australis of western Costa Rica and Panama.

 The subspecies occurring in Nebraska has not been determined; mearnsi has been recorded northeast to Ontario and asiatica as far north as Colorado (Pyle 1997).
 Northward expansion of the species appears to involve a mix of subspecies (Pruett et al 2000).

 Changes Since 2000: Records of this species have increased markedly as it expands its range northward and eastward into Nebraska and is now (2019-2020) of regular occurrence.
 The first breeding record was as recent as 2005.

 Summer: Mar 24, 24, 25 <<<>>> Oct 28, 30, Nov 1

 Highest numbers occur Apr-Jul, although there are numerous and increasing records Aug-Mar, with at least 100 records for this period, evenly spread (eBird.org).
 According to Schwertner et al (2020) this species leaves the northernmost parts of its summer range in winter, but since around 2014-2015 winter records (2 Nov-23 Mar) suggest that many birds have begun to linger well into winter in Nebraska.